 COVID-19 Guidance for College Students Returning Home for the Holidays

-Many college students will be returning home soon to Marin County for the holidays, and some may opt to stay local and study remotely in the Fall.
+Many college students have returned or will soon be returning home to Marin County for the holidays, and some may opt to stay local and study remotely in the Fall.
 With vaccine supply now keeping pace with those eligible to be vaccinated, we are seeing a corresponding decrease in COVID-19 cases across the Bay Area region.
 The virus, however, is still present in our community and families should continue to take precautions to keep everyone safe and healthy.

 Marin County Travel Guidance

 Anyone travelling into the Bay Area is strongly recommended to self-quarantine for 14 days after arrival, especially if travel-related activities put you at higher risk of getting COVID-19.
 These higher risk activities include: